 Thanks to Marshall Mcluhan's enlightened views, we can observe in history the effect of a medium in society.
 The invention of books unleashed the hugest cultural standardization in history of mankind, surely giving more data in the hands of people, but at the same time erasing the cultural diversity and local wisdom developed in thousands of years.
 Most importantly, people who owned the technology had a strong benefit: being able to influence users with filtered content.
 Today, who owns internet?
 Who can affect it?
 Are we influenced by it?

 Marshall Mcluhan speaking about the influence of media on society

 Privacy, freedom and security

 Only thanks to the freedom of communication we became the predominant species on earth.
 Today there is no freedom of communication and we mostly pay an organization to be connected and share many aspects of our life.
 Many are saying that our data is gathered to be potentially used against us in the future and to better control us.
-Society seems now aware of many downsides of the medium it depends on.
-Looking at history this social distress generally leads to a medium revolution and the recurrence of those revolutions is accelerating along with the advance of techonology.
+Now society seems more aware of many downsides of the medium it depends on.
+Looking at history this social distress generally leads to a medium revolution and the recurrence of those revolutions is accelerating along with the advance of technology.

 The future of Internet, Privacy and Security by Bruce Schneier.

 7 years ago I started working on PJON because I was feeling that society would have needed a new paradigm in networking based on makers' technology able to provide with what is necessary to build a decentralized network, democratically owned and mantained without political or financial bias.
 No well paid zero-days, no money involved, only a joint effort to obtain a fair and secure way to speak with each other and with our machines, enhancing privacy and making us more aware of the technology that (mostly) keeps us all alive today.